Why Liquid Staking is the Safest DeFi Solution

 Conclusions

-While staking may offer comparatively lower rewards, its predictability and stability make it a dependable option for passive income.
-High-yield DeFi protocols come with higher risks, but liquid staking offers a balanced and secure way to earn in the DeFi space.
+Although staking might have a comparatively low reward rate, it is predictable and won’t change overnight.
+Higher rewards in other DeFi protocols always come with higher risks, but liquid staking offers a balanced and secure way to earn in the DeFi space.